-2.6 Solar PV Costs
+2.6.
+Solar PV Costs

 The "Solar PV Costs" page shown in Figure 2-6 requires the user to input solar photovoltaic system cost and purchase details.
-For system costs, the user must provide the total installation costs and value of state/local financial incentives (grants or rebates).
-The user has the option under "Advanced" to view and modify the inverter replacement costs and annual system maintenance costs.
+For Solar PV System Costs, the user must provide the total installation costs and value of state/local financial incentives (grants or rebates).
+The federal tax credit is automatically calculated at 30 % of the total installation costs.
+The user has the option under "Maintenance, Repair, and Replacement Costs (advanced)" to view and modify the inverter replacement costs and annual system maintenance costs, which have default values already provided.